sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-images/README.md

 }
 ```

-This also works with any file, which is useful for things like CSS fonts and favicons.
+Putting files in the `public` directory also works with any file, which is useful for things like CSS fonts and favicons.

 ## Importing Images

-In most cases, you're better off importing an image.
+In most cases, you're better off importing an image the same you would import a JavaScript module.

 ```react
 import image from "./assets/image.jpg"